blobtoolkit/pipeline/README.md

 1. `chunk_stats.smk` - calculate sequence statistics in 1kb windows for each contig.

-for each contig and for chunks (default up to 10) of long contigs (>100 kb).
-Calculate coverage stats using mosdepth.

 1. `busco.smk` - run BUSCO using specific and basal lineages.
 Count BUSCOs in 1kb windows for each contig

 1. `cov_stats` - calculate coverage in 1kb windows using mosdepth.